ncolaian/NatVar_proj/README.md

 The confocal_data directory contains the confocal data and script used to create the figures associated with connfocal analysis (Figures - )

 The cl21_exps directory contains the data and code used to analyze the effect of fliC replacement on motility and root growth inhibition.
+You can find the raw pictures for the experiments at https://drive.google.com/drive/folders/1rZy0SbH_8ic5zQFCbjCTZ3OciASCb58C?usp=sharing

 The ELISA directory contains the data and statistics performed on the ELISA absorbance readings displayed in the manuscript